Now is the time to get certified for Python!

 There are six practice tests with preparation questions from all knowledge areas.

-Which questions for which exam:
+Which questions for which certification:

 If you prepare for the Microsoft MTA 98-381 certification you can skip the questions from the knowledge area OOP.